slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 ./deployFiles.sh -k ~/keys/production.pem -h yourdomain.click -s startup
 ```

-Doing this will make this deliverable of your start up available from `https://startup.yourdomainname`.
+Doing this will make this deliverable of your startup available from `https://startup.yourdomainname`.

 ## ☑ Assignment

-1. Create the HTML deliverable of your start up application.
+1. Create the HTML deliverable of your startup application.
 Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
 1. Represent all of the content and structure that your final application will need.
 1. Include placeholders for all of the technology that your application will eventually represent.
 1. Make sure your main HTML file is named `index.html` so that it will load by default.
 1. Periodically commit and push your code to GitHub.
-1. Periodically update your start up repository's notes.md file to reflect what you have learned and want to remember.
+1. Periodically update your startup repository's notes.md file to reflect what you have learned and want to remember.
 1. Push your final version of your project to GitHub.
-1. Deploy your start up application to your production environment (your server).
+1. Deploy your startup application to your production environment (your server).
 1. Make sure your application is available from your production environment.
-1. Upload the URL to your start up application to the Canvas assignment.
+1. Upload the URL to your startup application to the Canvas assignment.

 ## Grading Rubric